 More West Coast Trail Resources

 There are many useful resources available for first-timers on the West Coast Trail.
-I read several blog posts from more experienced adventure bloggers, including Your Guide to the West Coast Trail in British Columbia (among others) from Happiest Outdoors and West Coast Trail – What You Need to Know from HikeBikeTravel.
+I read several blog posts from in preparation, including Your Guide to the West Coast Trail in British Columbia from Happiest Outdoors and West Coast Trail – What You Need to Know from HikeBikeTravel.

 There’s a very popular book called Blisters and Bliss: A Trekker’s Guide to the West Coast Trail that is frequently used for WCT preparation.
 I haven’t read it, but it comes highly recommended.
 And, of course, there is useful information in Parks Canada’s West Coast Trail Hiker Preparation Guide.